VantageDiscovery/vantage-ui-templates/README.md

     dataConfiguration
     /*
     Get search from url
-    */
-    search - search url param , save state of user search input /*
+    search url param , save state of user search input */
+    search
+    /*
     Get document id from
-    */
-    documentId - document id , save state of id selected for more like this } = useUrlParamsHook(dataConfiguration, search, documentId);
+    document id , save state of id selected for more like this */
+    documentId
+  } = useUrlParamsHook(dataConfiguration,
+  search,
+  documentId);